System of Care Data Sources

 ;

-ARCHI uses shared data to examine the root causes of health across Atlanta.
-ARCHI tracks key community health indicators and works with partners to monitor progress and improvements in health across Atlanta, including literacy rates, routine doctor visits, insurance access, transportation access, SNAP, income and poverty measures, housing cost burden, air quality, and physical activity.
+ARCHI uses shared data to identify and examine the root causes of health across Atlanta.
+It tracks key community health indicators and partners with local organizations to monitor trends and progress, including literacy rates, access to routine medical care and health insurance, transportation access, SNAP participation, income and poverty measures, housing cost burden, air quality, and physical activity.

 • Track key community health indicators